Wellington: The Official Guide

 There is no shortage of lush nature to enjoy here, with hiking and MTB trails, bird and wildlife viewing, 4×4 routes and even abseiling among the outdoor activities on offer.

 Visitors will immediately notice the lush vineyards throughout Wellington.
-There are 15 wine producers on the Mutual & Federal Agri Wellington Wine Route and they offer tasting room facilities and cellar tours.
+There are 17 wine producers on the the OMI Wellington Wine Route and they offer tasting room facilities and cellar tours.
 Among these are the Bosman Family Vineyard, Diemersfontein Estate, Imbuko Wines and the Welbedacht Wine Estate

-In fact, Wellington’s agricultural economy centres on the region’s award-winning wines, table grapes, deciduous fruit and fine brandy.
-It’s also home to the James Sedgwick Distillery, South African’s only whiskey producer.
+In fact, Wellington’s agricultural economy centres on the region’s award-winning wines, table grapes and deciduous fruit.
+It’s also home to the James Sedgwick Distillery, South African’s only whisky producer.

 See the pics others have shared and share your own using #lovecapetown!